Requirements

 • Purchasing supplies, equipment, etc.

-• Hiring or employing people to support creating your work
+• Hiring or employing people to support the creation of your work

 • Pursuing opportunities or projects that will further your artistic development